suppathak/mcp/README.md

 Install [jbang](https://www.jbang.dev/download/) which will be used when using the Kubernetes MCP Server.

-Restart your terminal to ensure that the `uv` and `jbang` comamnd are now available.
+Restart your terminal to ensure that the `uv` and `jbang` command are now available.

 ## Step Two: Create and Setup your Project